diegoleteliers10/diegoleteliers10/README.md

 - 🌱 I’m currently learning **React Native (Expo) & Nest.js**

-- 👨‍💻 All of my projects are available at <a href='https://dlsdev.vercel.app/'> https://dlsdev.vercel.app/ </a>
+- 👨‍💻 All of my projects are available at <a href='https://dlsdev.vercel.app/'> https://dlsdev.vercel.app/ (not finished with responsiveness)</a>

 - 📫 How to reach me **dleteliersr@gmail.com**

-- 📄 Know about my experiences <a href='http://dlcv.vercel.app'>dlcv.vercel.app </a>
+- 📄 I’m currently working on my project **Toc Toc** (as a hobbie i'm doing a mobile app for a webapp called Toc Toc which is a platform for renting or buying properties like houses or apartaments)

 ###